 - attending automobile races, sporting events or music concerts (regardless of the type of music or performance).

-- attending shooting sports ( I know it’s obvious OK but still..).
+- attending shooting sports ( I know it’s obviously OK but still..).
 The sound of a gunshot is equivalent to the sound a jet engine makes when it takeoff, which we already concluded is in the danger range for your kid.

-I hope that I’ve provided you appropriate information based on the specific questions presented.
+As a concerned Parent I hope that I’ve provided you appropriate information based on the specific questions presented.